ScholCommLab/fhe-collector/README.md

 *Pass PostgreSQL database URI*

 If you want to use a custom SQL-Alchemy database connection, you can pass the proper string via an environment variable.
+For more information about this, look at [SLQAlchemy](https://www.sqlalchemy.org/).

 ```
 export SQLALCHEMY_DATABASE_URI='postgresql://localhost/fhe_collector'
 ```